 - Maintain the fixed asset sub-ledger and record depreciation

-- Maintain the prepaid insurance schedule and record the related amortization
+- Maintain the prepaid insurance schedule and document the related amortization

 - General ledger account analysis